cicerocamargo/CombineIntro/README.md

     .store(in: &cancellables)
 ```

-You can argue that I could also change the event to a `viewDidLoad` event, and you're right, but if you switch to SwiftUI you only have the `onAppear` event and it can be called multiple times, so you'll end up having to do something like we did.
+You can argue that I could also change the `viewDidAppear` event to a `viewDidLoad` event, and you're right, but if you switch to SwiftUI, for instance, you only have the `onAppear` event and it can be called multiple times, so if you have a requirement like this (refreshing automatically *only in the first time* the view appears) with a SwiftUI View you'll end up having to do something like we did above.

-Another example: imagine that our Balance component is being presented in a larger component and, as our user is new to the app, there's some instructional overlay there explaining some funcionalities and inviting the user to tap in the refresh balance button.
-When the user taps on it the overlay should be dismissed.
-Well, anyone that knows our ViewModel can use `eventSubject` to send events to it, but they can also subscribe to this subject and be notified when the ViewModel receives events from any source.
-This way our larger component can know when the refresh button was tapped without the need of any additional resource like NotificationCenter, callbacks or anything.
+Another example: imagine that our *BalanceViewController* is a child of a larger *ViewController* that will show a lot of other things like last transactions the user made; as the user is new to the app, this parent `ViewController` is showing a text overlay explaining the balance widget and inviting the user to tap into the refresh balance button.
+When the user taps on it, in addition to refreshing the balance, the overlay should be dismissed.
+Well, anyone that knows our ViewModel can use `eventSubject` to send events to it,  right?
+But they can also subscribe to this subject and also be notified when the ViewModel *receives* events from any source.
+This way our outer `ViewController` can know when the refresh button was tapped without the need for any additional `NSNotification`, callback or anything.

 So, again, I'm not doing these changes just to push it with Combine.
-I really think modeling the inteface of my ViewModel in this way is the best way to go.
+I really think modeling the inteface of my ViewModel in this way has several benefits.

 ### Assign

-The last subscription mechanism that I want to show today is the `.assign(to:, on:)` function.
+The last subscription mechanism that I want to show today is the `.assign(to:on:)` function.

-So far, we're binding the state updates to the view updates with the following piece of code is `BalanceViewController`:
+So far, we're binding the state updates to the view updates with the following piece of code in our `BalanceViewController`:

 ```
 override func viewDidLoad() {